deniz997/jpacman-testing/README.md

 # JPacman
 This project was the product of the assignments given during Software Testing course at the University of Potsdam SoSe'21.
+You can find the detailed explanation of each test phase in *Lab_Report_Software_Testing* file.

 [![Build Status](https://travis-ci.com/SERG-Delft/jpacman.svg?branch=master)](https://travis-ci.com/SERG-Delft/jpacman)